Ebazhanov/linkedin-skill-assessments-quizzes/adobe-acrobat/adobe-acrobat-quiz.md

 [Reference](https://www.adobe.com/acrobat/hub/how-to-convert-visio-to-pdf.html)

 #### Q26.
-A small section of a 28-page PDF has been updated with new image and given to you as a 3-page PDF.
+A small section of a 28-page PDF has been updated with a new image and given to you as a 3-page PDF.
 You have both PDFs open in Acrobat.
 Before you update the 28-page file with the new pages, you need to verify that the text is unchanged.
 What is the best way to do this?

 - [ ] From the 28-page PDF, extract and save the three pages as a new PDF.
 For each of the two three-page PDFs, choose **File > Export to > Text (Plain).**
 - [ ] Arrange the two PDFs in side-by-side windows in Acrobat.
 Scroll to the first page of the section in the larger PDF, and compare the visually, line by line.
 - [ ] Go to **View > Compare Files** and choose **Text Only**.
 Then, in Settings, edit the **Compare Page Range** field of the larger document so that it is the same three-page range.
 Then click **Compare**.
 - [ ] Select the original text in the 3-page section of the 28-page PDF and copy it to the clipboard.
-Then, paste it into the new 3-page PDF, replacing all of it text.
+Then, paste it into the new 3-page PDF, replacing all of its text.

 #### Q27.
 You need to send multiple documents to a potential client, and you would like to add security to all of the documents at once.
 What is the easiest method?